sebastian-montero/sebastian-montero.github.io/posts/notes-on-information-retrieval-3.md

 <!--
 .. title: Ensuring tolerant retrieval in your search system
 .. slug: notes-on-information-retrieval-3
-.. date: 2023-03-20 20:54:00 UTC
+.. date: 2023-03-21 00:26:00 UTC
 .. tags: information retrieval, textbook, tolerant retrieval
 .. category: Notes on Information Retrieval
 .. link:
 .. description: Creating a tolerant retrieval system that supports wildcards, errors and alternate spellings.
 .. type: text
-.. status: draft
+.. status: public
 -->

 > This is a blog series on Information Retrieval covering the first chapters of the textbook [Introduction to Information Retrieval](https://nlp.stanford.edu/IR-book/information-retrieval-book.html).
 This post covers **Chapter 3: Dictionaries and tolerant retrieval**.
 The first section of the chapter is in its separate blog: [How is a dictionary data structure optimized for search?](/posts/notes-on-information-retrieval-3-dictionaries/)

 Tolerant retrieval is an essential for users querying an information retrieval system.
-Tolerance at query time includes fixing user mistakes such as spelling mistakes, alternative spelling, phoentic corrections and also includes the flexibility for users to use wildcards during their search.
+Tolerance at query time includes fixing user mistakes such as spelling mistakes, alternative spelling, phonetic corrections and also includes the flexibility for users to use wildcards during their search.

 This section will introduce wildcards and query correction.